Health insurance for college graduates

 Short-term health insurance is a potential alternative for college grads who need temporary coverage to tide them over until another policy kicks in.
 Even for grads who have a job lined up right away, employers often have a waiting period before health insurance coverage is available to new hires.
 Short-term health insurance is designed for exactly that sort of scenario, and it’s easy on the wallet.

-Applicants should be aware that short-term plans do not cover pre-existing conditions, and do not have to cover the essential health benefits.
+Applicants should be aware that short-term plans do not cover pre-existing conditions, are not guaranteed-issue (ie, an applicant can be declined due to medical history) and do not have to cover the essential health benefits.
 Short-term plans generally don’t cover maternity care, prescription drugs, or mental health care, for example.
 But for a healthy person who just needs a few months of coverage before a new plan takes effect, a short-term plan could be just the right solution, at the right price (short-term plans tend to be inexpensive, since they don’t have to comply with the ACA’s rules).

 3. Buy an ACA-compliant individual plan

-For new grads who need longer-term coverage, or who have pre-existing conditions, or who want a more robust, ACA-compliant plan that does cover the essential health benefits, a plan purchased through the state health insurance exchange is likely to be an ideal solution.
+For new grads who want a more robust, ACA-compliant plan that does cover the essential health benefits and pre-existing conditions, a plan purchased through the state health insurance exchange is likely to be an ideal solution.

 ACA-compliant plans for individuals are available in every state, (some states run their own exchange, but most use HealthCare.gov).
 And premium subsidies and cost-sharing reductions are available through the exchange to make coverage and care more affordable.

-Subsidies are available in 2018 for a single person earning up to $48,240, so they’re especially useful for people in entry-level jobs that don’t offer health benefits.
-(Caveats: People with income below the federal poverty level generally aren’t eligible for subsidies; some applicants aren’t eligible for subsidies even with income below $48,240; and if a young adult is still claimed on a parent’s tax return, the parent’s income would also be taken into consideration for subsidy-eligibility determination.)
+Subsidies are available in 2019 for a single person earning up to $48,560, so they’re especially useful for people in entry-level jobs that don’t offer health benefits.
+[Caveats: People with income below the federal poverty level generally aren’t eligible for subsidies; some applicants aren’t eligible for subsidies even with income below $48,560; and if a young adult is still claimed on a parent’s tax return, the parent’s income would also be taken into consideration for subsidy-eligibility determination.]

 ACA-compliant plans (sold on or off-exchange) are only available during the annual open enrollment period (November 1 to December 15, in most states), and during special enrollment periods triggered by certain qualifying events.
 Some examples of qualifying events include: